MicrosoftDocs/power-automate-docs/articles/includes/prerequisites-for-modern-approvals.md

 >
 >

-Before you create the flow, create a [SharePoint Online list](https://support.office.com/article/Training-Create-and-set-up-a-list-1DDC1F5A-A908-478B-BB6D-608F34B71F94); later, we'll use this list to request approval for vacations.
+Before you create the flow, create a [SharePoint Online list](https://support.office.com/article/Training-Create-and-set-up-a-list-1DDC1F5A-A908-478B-BB6D-608F34B71F94).
+Later, we'll use this list to request approval for vacations.